-The artist known simply as Michelangelo did have a last name and it was Buonarroti.
-Casa Buonarroti, is one of the many properties that he had acquired in Florence.
+The artist is known simply as Michelangelo did have the last name and it was Buonarroti.
+Casa Buonarroti is one of the many properties that he had acquired in Florence.
 It was lived in by generations of his family into the 1800s who conserved the works of Michelangelo and celebrated the life of the artist in the various chambers of the palace.

 An essential segment in the legacy of the “Divine” Michelangelo, is Casa Buonarroti, and its collection of surprising treasures, terracotta models, sketches and studies by Michelangelo.
 One of his earliest works, the extraordinary Centauromacchia, a dynamic and vibrant relief in marble expressing an aggressive and crowded battle of male nude figures, he created when he was just 17.